awan005/bhima_MAS_model/README.md

 ### Reproduce All the Figures
+The following files can then be used to reproduce the figures in the main text and in the supplementary material:
 |Figure  | Notebooks & Excel files  |
 |---------  | --------- |
 |Figure 2  | figure2_ssp_rcp_scenarios.xlsx   |